 If you are handling the shipping of your order

-We will work alongside you to facilitate a smooth collection from our premises and supply the commercial invoice, packing list and, where necessary, a Certificate of Authenticity to validate the tiles are over 100 years old.
+We will work alongside you to facilitate a smooth collection from our premises and supply the commercial invoice, packing list and, when necessary, a Certificate of Authenticity to validate the tiles are over 100 years old.

 If The Antique Floor Company is handling the shipping of your order

-We ship on terms called DAP.
+We ship DAP.